heidelpay/php-payment-api/README.md

 define('HeidelpayPhpApiExamples', TRUE);

-Please make sure to switch it off again, after you lunch your application.
+Please make sure to switch it off again, after you launch your application.